INRIA/scikit-learn-mooc/jupyter-book/concluding_remarks.md

     - Disease monitoring is function of testing policy
     - It may change with time, it may be uneven across the population (eg higher quality data for rich people)
 - The state of affairs may not be the desired one
     - For equal qualifications and responsibilities, women are typically payed less than men.
-A learner will pick this up and amplify inequalities
+A machine learning model will pick this up and amplify inequalities

 ### Prediction models versus causal models